FPSensor/FPSensor/README.md

  - **Xiaomi Redmi 14C [lake]** [don´t develop on it for now]
  - **IPhone 11 Pro Max** no development lol

-¡¡¡¡I don´t maintain public builds for any device for now!!!!
+⚠️ I do not maintain public builds at the moment.

-Right now i don´t have a pc cuz broken moderboard, Probably would return development wen i repair it or send to repair but idk wen
+I currently don't have a working PC due to a motherboard failure.
+Once repaired, I plan to return to active development.

 Also i have a Redmi 4X that i can`t unlock, a old LG F60 and a Huawei P8 Lite.
 But these are useless